jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-6c.md

 They certainly would gain nothing by such a change in the present state of the gold coin, as long as it continues to be received by weight.

-The gain of the bank from a seignorage would probably be very big if= the custom of weighing the gold coin is ever misused, as it is very likely to be the gold coin should ever be degraded again as it was before the recent recoinage Only the Bank of England sends any large amount of bullion to the mint.
+The gain of the bank from a seignorage would probably be very big if:
+- the custom of weighing the gold coin is ever misused, as it is very likely to be
+- the gold coin should ever be degraded again as it was before the recent recoinage

+Only the Bank of England sends any large amount of bullion to the mint.

 The burden of the annual coinage falls entirely on it.

 If this annual coinage was only to repair the losses and wear and tear of the coin, it could seldom exceed £50,000 to 100,000.

 But when the coin is degraded below its standard weight, the annual coinage must fill up the large vacuities caused by the continual exportation and melting of the current coin.

 This happened 10-12 years before the recent gold coin reformation.
-        The annual coinage then was more than £850,000.
+- The annual coinage then was more than £850,000.

 Without seignorage, the bank lost yearly about 2.5% on the bullion which was coined into more than £850,000.

 It was an annual loss of more than £21,250.

 But if there was a seignorage of 4-5% on the gold coin, it would probably stop the exportation and melting of coin.

 It probably would not have incurred 10% of that loss.

 {{< s v="31" >}} The revenue allotted by Parliament for defraying the cost of coinage is only £14,000 a year.

 The real cost of the government, the fees of the officers of the mint, do not exceed £7,000.

 The savings of this small sum does not deserve the serious attention of government.

 But the frequent annual savings of £18,000-20,000 a year surely deserves the serious attention of the Bank of England.